Dimanganese decacarbonyl: Electronic structure

 Initial fundamental experimental and theoretical studies on the electronic structure of Mn2(CO)10 were performed used a mixture of photoelectron spectroscopy, infrared spectroscopy, and an iterative extended-Hückel-type molecular orbital calculation.
 The electronic structure of Mn2(CO)10 was most reported in 2017 using the BP86D functional with TZP basis set.
 The electronic structure described herein, along with relevant orbital plots, are reproduced from the methods used in that study using Orca (5.0.3) and visualized using IBOView (v20150427).
 The two main interactions of interest in the system are the metal-to-ligand pi-backbonding interactions and the metal-metal sigma bonding orbital.
 The pi-backbonding interactions illustrated below occur between the t2g d-orbital set and the CO π* antibonding orbitals.
-The degenerate dxz and dyz backbonding interactions with both axial and equitorial CO ligands is the HOMO-15.
-More total delocalization occurs onto the axial CO antibonding orbital than does the equatorial, which is thought to rationalize the shorter Mn-C bond length.The primary Mn-Mn σ-bonding orbital is composed of two dz2 orbitals, represented by the HOMO-9.
+The degenerate dxz and dyz backbonding interactions with both axial and equatorial CO ligands is the HOMO-15.
+More total delocalization occurs onto the axial CO antibonding orbital than does the equatorial, which is thought to rationalize the shorter Mn-C bond length.
+The primary Mn-Mn σ-bonding orbital is composed of two dz2 orbitals, represented by the HOMO-9.

-Other large contributions made in this area were by Ahmed Zewail using ultrafast, femptosecond spectroscopy en route to his 1999 Nobel Prize.
+Other large contributions made in this area were by Ahmed Zewail using ultrafast, femtosecond spectroscopy en route to his 1999 Nobel Prize.
 His discoveries elucidated much about the time scales and energies associated with the molecular motions of Mn2(CO)10, as well as the Mn-Mn and Mn-C bond cleavage events.

 Reactivity

 Mn2(CO)10 is air stable as a crystalline solid, but solutions require Schlenk techniques.
-Mn2(CO)10 is chemically active at both the Mn-Mn and Mn-CO bonds due to low, and surprisingly similar, bond dissociation energies of ~36 kcal/mol (151 kJ/mol) and ~38 kcal/mol (160 kJ/mol), respectively.
+Mn2(CO)10 is chemically active at both the Mn-Mn and Mn-CO bonds due to low, and similar, bond dissociation energies of ~36 kcal/mol (151 kJ/mol) and ~38 kcal/mol (160 kJ/mol), respectively.
 For this reason, reactivity can happen at either site of the molecule, sometimes selectively.
-Examples of each are given.